simonsobs/socs/docs/agents/meinberg_m1000_agent.rst

 results in field names such as "mbgLtNgSysPsStatus_0" and "mbgLtNgSysPsStatus_1".

 These queries mostly return integers which map to some state.
+These integers get decoded into their corresponding string representations and stored in the OCS Agent Process' session.data object.
+For more details on this structure, see the Agent API below.
 For information about the states corresponding to these values we refer to the `M1000 manual`_.

 .. _M1000 manual: https://www.meinbergglobal.com/download/docs/manuals/english/ltos_6-24.pdf